 SSSC have produced a quality improvement (QI) learning resource to help you improve the quality of outcomes for people who use services.

-The resource includes stories showing how QI tools and techniques have supported three services in Scotland to improve how they deliver services to the people that matter most.
+The resource includes information on SSSC courses, QI resources and videos demonstrating how QI tools and techniques have supported services in Scotland to improve how they deliver services to the people that matter most.